caraya/vtt-demos/video_captioning.md

 Life on the road is something
 I was <i>raised</i> to embrace.</code></pre>

-Save the file with a .vtt extension and link to it from a <code>&lt;track&gt;</code> element in your video tag as explained below.
+Save the file with a .vtt extension and link to it from a <code>&lt;track&gt;</code> element in your video.

 #### Validating A VTT File

+It is not hard to make mistakes when creating a VTT track fille.
+Fortunately there is an [online validator](http://quuz.org/webvtt/) to help with authoring.

 ![VTT Validator](images/vtt-validator.png "VTT validator screenshot")

+It is essentially a two step process:

+- Paste the text of your VTT file
+- Select the type of track you're working on

+The results will automatically display
 #### Optional Cue Settings

 Cues can also be styled and moved around the screen relative to the borders of the video.
 The table below summarizes the settings avalable for cues.